 Josie Iselin’s passion for discovering natural treasures along the shore started young, and later evolved into her life’s work: turning ocean objects into art through her popular photography books.
-We spoke with Josie as she prepares to release her seventh book An Ocean Garden: The Secret Life of Seaweed.
+We spoke with Josie as she prepared to release her seventh book An Ocean Garden: The Secret Life of Seaweed in March 2014.

 When and where did you start beachcombing?